AndrewCarterUK/SimpleSite/README.md

 composer install
 ```

-These two commands will download the source code repository and use composer to
+These two commands will download this source code repository and use composer to
 install some helpful packages to the 'vendor' directory.

 Once you have done that, set up a development environment and point the document